linuxdeepin/deepin-album/README.md

 # album

-Deepin album is a fashion photo manager for viewing and organizing pictures developed by Deepin Technology.
+Deepin  Album is a photo management tool with fashionable appearance and smooth performance, which supports viewing and managing multiple image formats.
+You can arrange your photos by date timeline, add them to your collection, or categorize them into different albums to keep them in order.

 ### Dependencies